kekePower/MyLog/README.md

       - Removed the Install instructions from the mylog file 0.7.0 - Moved the logfile to ~/.config/mylog/mylog
       - Fixed a hardcoded setting
+      - Fixed colors in help.
+Easier to read.
 ```

 **Plans or hopes for the future**